Associate, Toronto

 Workplaces are communities.

 At their best, they are collaborative, efficient and united.
-Njeri helps employers realize the potential of their workplaces through the development of polices and procedures; the design and delivery of training for managers and employees; and when the need arises, resolution of legal disputes through mediation and litigation.
+Njeri helps employers realize the potential of their workplaces through the development of policies and procedures, the design and delivery of training for managers and employees and, when the need arises, resolution of legal disputes through mediation and litigation.

 Labour Relations

 Njeri supports employers in all aspects of the labour relations cycle.
-She supports and advises on collective bargaining including complex negotiations and interest arbitration for a broader public sector organization.
-She also regularly appears before labour arbitrators to resolve and litigate grievances under client’s collective agreements.
+She advises on collective bargaining including complex negotiations and rights arbitration for broader public sector organizations.
+She regularly appears before labour arbitrators to resolve and litigate grievances under clients’ collective agreements.
 She appreciates the importance of balancing the resolution of discrete disputes with the need to maintain productive working relationships between employers and bargaining agents.

 Policy Development

 Njeri assists employers shape workplace culture through the design of legally sound and values-forward workplace policies and procedures.
-Her policy design approach is team-based and collaborative and recognizes the importance of policies that are reflective of the client’s culture; not merely templates.
+Her policy design approach is team-based and collaborative and recognizes the importance of policies that are reflective of each client’s culture, not merely templates.

 Strategic Advising: Human Rights and Equity